svermeulen/vim-macrobatics/README.md

 nmap <leader>sm <plug>(Mac_SearchForNamedMacroAndSelect)
 ```

 Then you can execute `<leader>sm` to set the current macro to the chosen named macro.
 This is especially useful when you want to edit a named macro by appending or prepending to it (or simply overwriting it entirely).
-You can do this by naming it again using the same name after executing the `<leader>nm` keys (or using whichver keys you use for that).
+You can do this by naming it again using the same name as <a href="#named-macros">described above</a>.

 ## Re-mapping `q`